Our Yards

 Main Yard

 We also have equines come to us from The Peter Hunt Handling Yard once they’ve completed their tailored handling programme.
 They then come to Main Yard to increase their confidence in their handling in a different environment and then start the process of companion assessments and handling ready to start finding their forever home.
-Equines that may not be suitable for a ridden career but would suit a companion home also come to us from the Riding Barn.

 The equines that come to main yard tend to be straight forward, younger horses and ponies of all different types.

-Peter Hunt Handling Yard
+Peter Hunt Yard

 The Peter Hunt Handling yard is named after the founder of our charity and it is where the charity first began back in 1968.
 The Peter Hunt Yard’s focus is handling and rehabilitating equines who have come from a variety of backgrounds.
 The team specialise and dedicate their time to equines that are feral, nervous and unhandled.